cpatdowling/pygrid/README.md

 # pygrid
 A Python class for representing GridLab-D objects with a JSON flavor.

-Requirements: \n
+Requirements:

-    Python 2.7.6, 3.1+ \n
+--Python 2.7.6, 3.1+

-    Tested and Developed in linux, Ubuntu 14.4 -- path strings not yet configured for Windows but everything else should work \n
+--Tested and Developed in Linux, Ubuntu 14.4+ -- path strings not yet configured for Windows but everything else should work

-    GridLab-D (hopefully you've got this one) \n
+--GridLab-D (hopefully you've got this one)

 **Disclaimer** Work in progress by a bunch of research scientists.